 No wonder, the people here have always regarded the nature and all the living being that exist on it with respect – and their traditional Khasi dish known as Jadoh is a perfect example of that.

 Because Khasi people do not waste any part of the animal – not even their eyeballs, if they kill it to obtain meat – Jadoh is a traditional Khasi dish which includes rice cooked in either pork or chicken’s blood with some sort of disgusting meat pieces – generally pork’s brain and intestine.
 It is like a different version of a less spicy Biryani, except for its texture and the feeling you get while you chew it in your mouth.

 A little Background About People Of Nongriat And Their Bioengineering

 The people of Nongriat and of neighboring villages are known as Khasi people; Khasi means WAR.
 Originally Khasi people were nomads, who hailed from Cambodia and Northern Thailand – moving to Myanmar and then to North East India.
-Some ended in the present state of Meghalaya whereas other moved to Bangladesh.
-These people have their indigenous religion, traditions and culture.
+Some ended in the present state of Meghalaya whereas others moved to Bangladesh.
+These people have their indigenous religion, traditions, and culture.

 About the Land

-Forest is the source of livelihood to the people – apart from its tourism – which, indirectly again relies on forest.
-The main products are Bay leaf, Wild Black Pepper and broom sticks – during harvesting season (between October and April).
+Forest is the source of livelihood to the people – apart from its tourism – which, indirectly again relies on the forest.
+The main products are Bay leaf, Wild Black Pepper and broomsticks – during harvesting season (between October and April).